vkarpov15/thecodebarbarian.com/lib/posts/20170315_async_await_patterns.md

 _Looking to become fluent in async/await?
 My new ebook, Mastering Async/Await, is designed to give you an integrated understanding of async/await fundamentals and how async/await fits in the JavaScript ecosystem in a few hours. <a href="http://asyncawait.net/">Get your copy!</a>_

-_Looking to become fluent in async/await?
-My new ebook, Mastering Async/Await, is designed to give you an integrated understanding of async/await fundamentals and how async/await fits in the JavaScript ecosystem in a few hours. <a href="http://asyncawait.net/">Get your copy!</a>_

 <a href="http://asyncawait.net/?utm_source=thecodebarbarian&utm_campaign=trailingbanner" class="async-await-banner"><img src="/images/asyncawait.png"/></a>